aiven/devportal/docs/tools/terraform.rst

 * `Learn Terraform <https://learn.hashicorp.com/collections/terraform/aws-get-started>`_
 * `Aiven Terraform Provider documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_

-Contributing
+Get Involved
 ------------
-If you have any issues or would like to contribute to the tool, please join us on the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_.
+If you have any comments or want to contribute to the tool, please join us on the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_.